nrfconnect/sdk-nrf/applications/asset_tracker/README.rst

 The buttons and switches have the following functions when the connection is established:

 Button 1 (SW3 on Thingy:91):
-    * Send a BUTTON event to the nRF Connect for Cloud.
+    * Send a BUTTON event to nRF Cloud.
     * Enable or disable GPS operation (long press the button for a minimum of 10 seconds).

 Switch 1 (only on nRF9160 DK):